 Selecting a practice and a vision therapy specialist for you and your family is a personal and important decision.
 Not all optometrists provide in-depth testing for developmental and functional vision system deficiencies and conduct relevant treatment, including vision therapy.
 Vision therapy optometrists who provide vision therapy services also have varying credentials and competencies.

 A vision therapist is a professional who works alongside a developmental optometrist in vision therapy treatment to help with eye conditions.
 Vision therapists use individualized programs to redevelop, train, and strengthen neural connections and eye muscles.
 They also use specialized instruments and computers to help their patients with their visual skills.

 Find Vision Therapy

 A vision therapy center’s treatment program is not always covered by medical insurance plans.
-If vision therapy is covered, it may be only a partial reimbursement and could result in out-of-pocket expenses for your family.
+If vision therapy is covered, it may be only a partial reimbursement and could result in major out-of-pocket expenses for your family.
 This makes it critical that you conduct objective research and comparisons of doctors and practices in the selection of your preferred practice.

 Decision Model Guidelines: